apache/activemq-artemis/docs/hacking-guide/en/validating-releases.md

 When a release is proposed a maven repository is staged.

-This information here was extracted from [Guide to Testing Staged Releases](https://maven.apache.org/guides/development/guide-testing-releases.html)
+This information was extracted from [Guide to Testing Staged Releases](https://maven.apache.org/guides/development/guide-testing-releases.html)

 For examples, the 1.1.0 release had the Maven Repository statged as [https://repository.apache.org/content/repositories/orgapacheactivemq-1066](https://repository.apache.org/content/repositories/orgapacheactivemq-1066).